HGmin1159/HGmin1159.github.io/_posts/2021-09-14-quantum5_eng.md

 The eigenvalues are usually infinite values, so QPE estimates the eigenvalues in $log_{10}(2^{-m})$  digit.
-Therefore, there follow some errors which can be lessened by iteration.
+Therefore, there are some errors which can be lessened by iteration.
 That is, by increasing the number of the iteration and m-qubit, we can promote the estimative power.

 ***

- Some people might wonder that we use eigenvectors even though the purpose of the circuit is to find eigenvalues.
-This is because, any random vector can be analyzed by the linear combination of eigenvalue as follow $\ket{b} = \sum \lambda_i \ket{\psi_i}$.
+ Some people might wonder why we use eigenvectors even though the purpose of the circuit is to find eigenvalues.
+This is because any random vector can be analyzed by the linear combination of eigenvalues as follows $\ket{b} = \sum \lambda_i \ket{\psi_i}$.

 By assuming them, we can make some practical algorithm like HHL algorithm for linear solver